 5. Reflect on One Task at a Time

 Clifford Nass, a professor of psychology at the University of Stanford mentioned that multitasking ‘wastes more time’ and can be the reason of unhappiness among professionals at different levels.

 When juggling with various tasks at the same time, it is almost impossible to devote an equal amount of attention to each detail, thereby resulting in distractions.

 6. Help a Colleague

 Studies have shown that altruists in the workplace are more likely to feel satisfied and are happier at work.
 (Moynihan, 2013).

 The level of happiness that we derive from helping others cannot be equated with anything else in the world.
 It gives a sense of empowerment, enhances wisdom, and makes us feel more connected to the organization.

 7. Choose your Responses Wisely

 Evidence has proved that individuals can voluntarily choose responses that can make them happy at work.
-Regularly practicing mindfulness, gratitude, and effective communication can ease the stress and help employees in progressing towards their goal (Boswell et al., 2005).
+Regularly practising mindfulness, gratitude, and effective communication can ease the stress and help employees in progressing towards their goal (Boswell et al., 2005).